- Books, Literature, and Writing»

-I am going to attempt to respond the Bill as he does so well in his weekly Mailbags.
+I am going to attempt to respond to Bill as he does so well in his weekly Mailbags.
 I owe it to him, and to the rest of my readers.
 If you are new to “The Homeplace Saga” stories, characters and time periods, you will also want to read at least Episode FS8, in this Creating a Family Saga series, and a few others, as well.
 As a starting point, let me remind you that I originally created the “Back to the Homeplace” initial story and set of family characters in 1987.
 I’ve lived with them a long time.
 I revisited them in 2009 with the intent to polish and publish that first novel in 2010, which I did.
 This was followed a year later by a continuation of the characters, setting, and family saga story in the second book in the series, in 2011.
 It was at about this time that I created my Developmental Wiki to begin the process of organization to which I believe Bill refers.

 You can view the wiki at: http://__homeplace.wikispaces.com.
 Remove the __, of course.
 I put that in so that HubPages does not penalize me for two many links in this hub… ;-)

 Note the left sidebar in the Wiki: About This Wiki, Character Files, and Oak Springs Directory.
 These are my quick reference guides.
 At Character Files, the main characters each have links with icons on that front page.
 However, all characters are listed, alphabetically by first name, on a link near the bottom of the page.
 This list was initially created so as not to duplicate names in those first two novels.
 It has since been expanded to include names of characters added in the third and fourth novels that followed, as well as the stories added by way of the blog stories, such as the one now running each Friday.